andreaskaris/blog/docs/networking/netlink-address-fields.md

 The length of the 2 fields is set to the size of `in6_addr`, meaning to the size of an IPv6 address (16 Bytes if we exclude overhead).

-Similar code is used for IPv6 IP in IP tunnels, and for IPv4 tunnels.
+Similar code is used for IPv6 IP in IP tunnels.
+Even though I have not verified it, I assume that IPv4 tunnels are handled the same way.

 #### The strange handling of tunnel IFLA_PERM_ADDRESS length